Classroom (and Church!) Listening Skills

 - Maintain Eye Contact: If possible, maintain eye

-details, and questions that come to mind during the lecture or sermon.
-This will help you
+- Take Notes: Write down key points, important details, and questions that come to mind during the lecture or sermon.
+This will help you remember information better.
+It will also keep you engaged.

 - Ask Questions: If something is unclear or you need clarification, don't hesitate to ask questions.
-This shows that you are actively listening and interested in understanding the material.

-engaged by nodding your head, using affirmative verbal cues (like "yes" or "mm-hmm"), and
+- Practice Listening: Show that you are engaged by nodding your head, using affirmative verbal cues (like "yes" or "mm-hmm"), and paraphrasing in your mind what the speaker is saying.

-sitting in a quiet area, turning off your phone or putting it on silent mode, and choosing a
+- Manage Distractions: Minimize distractions by sitting in a quiet area.
+Turn off your phone or putting it on silent mode.
+Choose a comfortable seating position.

-- Stay Open-Minded: Be receptive to new ideas and
+- Stay Open-Minded: Be receptive to new ideas and outlooks.
+Avoid jumping to conclusions or forming premature judgments.

-or sermon, take some time to reflect on what you've learned.
+- Reflect and Review: After the lecture, presentation, or sermon, take some time to reflect on what you've learned.
 Review your notes and consider how the information relates to your own experiences and beliefs.

 More help for you on doing well in class